Clarify Confused Nodes via Separated Learning: Methodology

 \section{Methodology}

-Based on the observations in Sec.~\ref{sec:NC}, we can more fully conclude that \textit{NC} metric can measure the distinguishability of nodes, thus being more suitable for node separation.
-Because of the huge gap between these two groups of nodes, we assume that they require to be optimized by different learning processes regard to different distinguishability.
+Based on the observations, we can conclude that \nc metric can measure the distinguishability of nodes, thus being more suitable for node separation.
+Due to the huge gap between these two groups of nodes, it is presumed that they necessitate distinct learning processes tailored to their respective levels of distinguishability.
 In this section, we propose the Neighborhood Confusion-guided Graph Convolutional Network (NCGCN).
 Fig.~\ref{fig:framework} shows the overall framework.